Search for quasar pairs with Gaia astrometric data IV. Confirmation of 17 dual quasars and 143 projected quasars: Introduction

+Supermassive black holes (SMBHs; $>10^8\,M_\odot$) are believed to be ubiquitous in the centres of massive galaxies \citep{Richstone1998, Kormendy2013}.
+A number of theoretical and observational works suggest that galaxy interactions and mergers can drive gas inflows and trigger accretion activity \citep{Bellovary2013ApJ, Goulding2018, Omori2025ApJ}.
+When both SMBHs are active, these systems can be observed as dual AGNs or dual quasars, with transverse separations ranging from 30 pc to 110 kpc \citep[e.g.,][]{Pfeifle2025ApJS}.

-Because SMBHs ($>10^8\,M_\odot$) are virtually ubiquitous in the centers of massive galaxies \citep{2000ApJ...539L..13G, 2005SSRv..116..523F, Kormendy2013}, galaxy mergers are expected to produce SMBH pairs, and in gas-rich cases they can appear as dual quasars \citep{Kormendy2013, Hopkins2010, Pfeifle2025ApJS}.
-In particular, dual quasars are more likely to form by major mergers (comparable mass) of galaxies, where abundant gas supplies can sustain simultaneous accretion onto both black holes \citep{2016MNRAS.458.1013S, Capelo2017majormerge}.
-Dual quasars are considered as natural progenitors of merging SMBHs \citep{2011ApJ...740L..44F}.
-Therefore, their confirmation is essential for understanding the history of SMBH accretion, merger, and grow.
-Moreover, the inspiral and eventual coalescence of binary SMBHs are expected to generate low-frequency gravitational waves that dominate the stochastic background detected by pulsar timing arrays \citep{Kelley2019, Chen2019MNRAS, Padmanabhan2024, Reardon2023PPTA, 2024EPTA_Collaboration}, and will also be the prime targets for future space-based detectors such as LISA \citep{LISA2023}.
+As the merger proceeds, the two SMBHs sink towards the centre through dynamical friction \citep{Begelman1980Nature, Kormendy2013} and eventually form a gravitationally bound binary at pc or sub-pc scales \citep[e.g.,][]{DeRosa2020QP, Pfeifle2025ApJS}.
+Dual quasars are therefore considered as natural progenitors of merging SMBHs, and serve as essential and important laboratories for understanding the accretion, merger, and growth history of SMBHs \citep{Kauffmann2000, DiMatteo2005Nature}.

+Moreover, the inspiral and eventual coalescence of binary SMBHs are expected to generate low-frequency gravitational waves that dominate the stochastic background detected by pulsar timing arrays \citep{Chen2019MNRAS, Padmanabhan2024, 2024EPTA_Collaboration}, and will also be the prime targets for future space-based detectors such as LISA \citep{LISA2023}.